Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/VIRTUAL_DATASTREAM_GENERATION.md

 ## Maximum Transmission Unit (MTU)
 The default MTU of `vcan0` is 72 bytes.
 Since we are using classic CAN and not CAN Flexible Data-rate (CAN FD), we only need an MTU of 16 bytes.

+To change this, we need to execute the command `sudo ip link set mtu 16 vcan0` while the interfaces are down.

-To change this, we need to 1. turn off the interface, 2. change MTU setting to 16, 3. turn the socket on again:
+1. turn off the interface, 2. change MTU setting to 16, 3. turn the interface on again:

 <img src="https://user-images.githubusercontent.com/70295347/234093116-df71077a-3e69-456f-9da8-b466f780489e.png" width="800">